numpy/numpy-tutorials/content/mooreslaw-tutorial.md

 plt.ylabel("# of transistors\nper microprocessor")
 ```

-_A scatter plot of MOS transistor count per microprocessor every two years with a red line for the ordinary least squares prediction an orange line for Moore's law._
+_A scatter plot of MOS transistor count per microprocessor every two years with a red line for the ordinary least squares prediction and an orange line for Moore's law._

 The linear regression captures the increase in the number of transistors
 per semiconductors each year.
 In 2015, semiconductor manufacturers